Difference Between Absolute Monarchy and Constitutional Monarchy

 What is a Constitutional Monarchy?

-Here, the monarch is referred to as the prime minister, and he is the highest of all.
-He has limited powers in his hand and can’t make decisions solely without Parliament’s approval.
+Here, the Monarch is referred to as the prime minister, the highest of all.
+He has limited powers and can’t make decisions solely without Parliament’s approval.

-Everyone, including the monarch and parliament, should abide by the Constitution.
-The parliament and monarch are generally elected by the people.
+Everyone, including the Monarch and parliament, should abide by the Constitution.
+The people elect the parliament and Monarch.

-The monarch nor parliament don’t have any rights to punish beyond the Constitution.
+Neither the Monarch nor parliament has any rights to punish beyond the Constitution.

-The modern Constitutional Monarchy was first developed in the United Kingdom and has two types: Executive and Ceremonial.
+The modern Constitutional Monarchy was first developed in the United Kingdom and had two types: Executive and Ceremonial.

-In Executive Monarchism, the monarch can have an influence or impact on this system of government.
+In Executive Monarchism, the Monarch can influence or impact this system of government.

 The three main and important factors distinguish the monarchies from one another.
 They are Royal Prerogative, Sovereign Immunity, and Allegiance.